jemazzz/f-search-engine/README.md

 lein run

-Access the UI:
+### Access the UI

-Open your web browser and go to http://localhost:3000 to access the user interface.
+Open your web browser and go to `http://localhost:3000` to access the user interface

-Contributing
+## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to the flight ticket search engine, please follow our Contribution Guidelines.

-Issues and Feedback
+## Issues and Feedback

 At the moment, the program cannot gracefully handle invalid inputs (such as non-existent cities or negative budget values) or missing fields in the dataset.

-References
+## References

-Higginbotham, D. (2015).
-Clojure for the Brave and True: Learn the Ultimate Language and Become a Better Programmer.
+- Higginbotham, D. (2015). _Clojure for the Brave and True_.
 No Starch Press.
-ISBN: 9781593275914.
-Url: https://books.google.cz/books?id=mQLPCgAAQBAJ
+[ISBN: 9781593275914](https://books.google.cz/books?id=mQLPCgAAQBAJ)

-Meier, C. (2015).
-Living Clojure: An Introduction and Training Plan for Developers.
+- Meier, C. (2015). _Living Clojure: An Introduction and Training Plan for Developers_.
 O’Reilly Media.
-ISBN: 9781491909294.
-URL: https://books.google.cz/books?id=b4odCAAAQBAJ.
+[ISBN: 9781491909294](https://books.google.cz/books?id=b4odCAAAQBAJ)

-McDonnell, M. (2017).
+- McDonnell, M. (2017).
 Quick Clojure.
 Effective Functional Programming.
 ISBN: 9781484229521.
 URL: https://rb.gy/wmvbfh

-Karumanchi, N. (2011).
+- Karumanchi, N. (2011).
 Data Structures and Algorithms Made Easy: Data Structure and Algorithmic Puzzles.
 CareerMonk Publications.
 ISBN: 9780615459813.
 URL: https://books.google.cz/books?id=FPIznwEACAAJ

-Rathore, A. (2015).
+- Rathore, A. (2015).
 Clojure in Action.
 ISBN: 9781638355335.
 URL: https://rb.gy/esew7a

-Naccache, R. (2015).
+- Naccache, R. (2015).
 Clojure Data Structures and Algorithms Cookbook.
 ISBN: 9781785287824.
 URL: https://rb.gy/eipm95

-License
+## License

-This is academic work done under free license
+This is academic work done under a free license.